MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/DonorCommitment.md

 ---
-title: DonorCommitment in Cloud for Nonprofit core data model - Common Data Model | Microsoft Docs
+title: DonorCommitment in Microsoft for Nonprofit core data model - Common Data Model | Microsoft Docs
 description: Donor commitments represent the actual or prospective agreement between a donor and an organization for the donor to make a gift to the organization.
 author: llawwaii